 Some caregiver burnout signs to watch out for include trouble sleeping, feeling overwhelmed, changes in weight, sadness, and substance abuse.

-One big way family caregivers can maintain balance in their lives is to set personal health goals.
+One big prevention of family caregiver burnout, so they can maintain balance in their lives, is to set personal health goals.
 These can be centered around: